SenecaCountyOhio/SenCO-GIS-Guide/Guides/10_Splits.md

 B:\GIS Documents\Welcome\Alex's Notes\Process in order to run a CAUV Calc.docx
 ```

-*Note: I updated Alex's inustructions since the land use layer's structure was changed slightly.
+*Note: I updated Alex's instructions since the land use layer's structure was changed slightly.
 You can read more about that [here](./06_Land_Use.md)*